pauljickling/notes/devops/kubernetes/k8s.md

 `kubectl create deployment {app name} --image={container hub/image:version}` deploys app with docker image

-`kubectl create namespace {namespace}` create a namespace for your cluster
+`kubectl create namespace {namespace}` create a namespace for your cluster.
+Before you create a namespace there is just a default namespace.
+To declare a namespace when using kubectl use the `-n` flag.

 `watch kubectl get deployment {app name}` view deployment info